Skip to Content

 Information exchange is vital to our success during SHTF.
 Whether it’s knowing what’s happening over the next hill or across the country, information provides a complete picture of the world.

-Undeniably, CB radios and walkie-talkies are ok for talking across your property or your town, but that’s the extent of their capabilities.
 In most cases, especially for “blister-pack” walkie-talkies, their range is severely overstated.
-In contrast, HAM radios, with their increased wattage, improved antennas, and additional frequencies, can reach the edge of the horizon and beyond.
+In contrast, ham radios, with their increased wattage, improved antennas, and additional frequencies, can reach the edge of the horizon and beyond.

-HAM radio allows you to communicate over various distances:
+Ham radio allows you to communicate over various distances.

-• Line of sight distances – approximately 0-60 miles depending on many factors
+• Line of sight distances: approximately 0–60 miles, depending on many factors

 • UHF/VHF, also called 2-meter/75-centimeter, also called 144 MHz/440 MHz

-• NVIS – approximately 500 miles using specialized antennas
+• NVIS: approximately 500 miles using specialized antennas

-• HF 6- to 160-meters–some bands are better suited for NVIS than others
+• HF 6- to 160-meters some bands are better suited for NVIS than others

 • Around the country and the world